 In 1909, Marquette University became the world's first coeducational Catholic university.

-By 1910, Wisconsin ranked 8th among U.S. states in total product value due to booming manufacturing industries and a large immigrant workforce.
+By 1910, Wisconsin ranked 8th among U.S. states in total product value, driven by manufacturing industries in cities like Milwaukee.

 In 1910, Emil Seidel was elected mayor of Milwaukee, becoming the first socialist mayor of a large city in the United States.

-By 1914, Progressive Republicans in Wisconsin had created the nation's first state income tax, making taxation proportional to actual earnings.
+By 1914, Progressive Republicans in Wisconsin had established the nation's first comprehensive statewide primary election system, workplace injury compensation law, and state income tax.

-In 1926, the United States Numbered Highways were designated in the state of Wisconsin, a process which continued until the mid-1930s.
+In 1926, the designation of fourteen United States Numbered Highways in Wisconsin began, and continued until the mid-1930s.

-Since 1927, races have been held every year at the Kenosha velodrome, the oldest operating velodrome in the nation.
+Since 1927, races have been held every year at Wisconsin's oldest operating velodrome in Kenosha.

 In 1932, UW economics professors John R. Commons and Harold Groves helped Wisconsin create the United States' first unemployment compensation program.

-In 1938, Philip La Follette, facing scandal and accusations of authoritarianism, lost reelection and left politics to serve in World War II, contributing to the decline of the Wisconsin Progressive Party.
+In 1938, Philip La Follette lost reelection as governor to Julius P. Heil, facing scandal and accusations of authoritarianism, and subsequently left politics to serve in World War II.

-In 1940, the prominence of the dairy industry in Wisconsin led to the state being known as "America's Dairyland", which was made the official state slogan.
+In 1940, Wisconsin's prominence in the dairy industry led to the state being officially known as "America's Dairyland", which was made the official state slogan.

 Since 1945, Wisconsin has maintained a close balance between Republicans and Democrats.

-In 1946, following the collapse of the Progressive Party, Robert La Follette, Jr. rejoined the Republican Party of Wisconsin to run in the Senate election but narrowly lost to Joseph McCarthy in the Republican primary.
+In 1946, Robert La Follette Jr. rejoined the Republican Party of Wisconsin to run in the Senate election but narrowly lost to Joseph McCarthy in the Republican primary.

-After the Chinese Communist Revolution of 1949, public opinion in Wisconsin began to shift towards support for the protection of democracy and capitalism against Communist expansion.
+After the Chinese Communist Revolution of 1949, public opinion in Wisconsin began to continue move toward support for the protection of democracy and capitalism against Communist expansion.

 In 1953, the now-Atlanta Braves franchise moved from Boston to Milwaukee.

-In 1956, the first part of the Interstate Highway system was constructed in Wisconsin.
+In 1956, the first part of Wisconsin's Interstate Highway system was constructed, consisting of five primary routes and three auxiliary routes.

-In 1957, the badger was officially named Wisconsin's state animal, solidifying its connection to the state's identity.
+In 1957, the badger was officially named Wisconsin's state animal, solidifying its symbolic representation of the state's heritage.

 In August 1970, during radical protests against the Vietnam War at UW-Madison, an attack by anarchists culminated in the Sterling Hall bombing.

-Starting in 1992, Wisconsin was part of the blue wall, a group of states the Democratic Party won in each presidential election until 2012.
+Wisconsin was part of the blue wall, a group of states the Democratic Party won in each presidential election from 1992 to 2012.

-In 1996, the lowest temperature ever recorded in Wisconsin reached −55 °F (−48 °C) in the village of Couderay on both February 2 and 4.
+In 1996, specifically on February 2 and 4, the lowest temperature ever recorded in Wisconsin was in Couderay, reaching −55 °F (−48 °C).

-In 2001, the Milwaukee Brewers, the state's only major league baseball team, began playing in American Family Field in Milwaukee.
+Since 2001, the Milwaukee Brewers have played in American Family Field in Milwaukee.

 In 2003, DUI offenses in Wisconsin were lowered to a BAC of 0.08 due to federal government pressure.

-Until January 1, 2008, Wisconsin's estate tax was decoupled from the federal estate tax laws; therefore the state imposed its own estate tax on certain large estates.
+Until January 1, 2008, Wisconsin's estate tax was decoupled from the federal estate tax laws, imposing its own estate tax on certain large estates.

 In 2008, the Wisconsin Department of Natural Resources projected the pre-hunt deer population to be between 1.5 and 1.7 million.